Skip to content

 Getting Started

-Install Proxer and expose a local HTTP service in a few minutes.
+Install Proxer and expose a local HTTP service.

-• A public machine that can receive HTTP/WebSocket traffic
+• A public machine or reverse proxy that can receive HTTP/WebSocket traffic.

-• Node.js 24 or later if you install from npm
+• Node.js 24 or later if you install with npm.

 Download a standalone Windows executable from GitHub Releases.